JasperGuo/ng_deep_programmer/program_generator/README.md

 2. Remove unnecessary leaf nodes
    1. Add edge from higher level to leaf node
 3. Generate program according to the graph
+   1. Based on the number of children each node has, select a function for it, and assign a data type for each node
+   2. Run topological sort
+   3. Assign variable name to each vertex in graph